krinjalpaudel/Web-Services/README.md

 Project Overview
 This is a Django REST Framework-based backend system designed to manage core data for a college environment.
 The project provides API endpoints to manage:

-Departments
+-Departments

-Teachers
+-Teachers

-Courses
+-Courses

-Students
+-Students

 All data is handled through RESTful API endpoints and stored in a relational database (default: SQLite, Docker-ready for PostgreSQL).

-Technologies Used
+Technologies Used:

-Python 3.10	Main programming language
+->Python 3.10	Main programming language

-Django	Backend framework
+->Django	Backend framework

-Django REST Framework	For creating the RESTful APIs
+->Django REST Framework	For creating the RESTful APIs

-Pillow	Python Imaging Library (for image fields)
+->Pillow	Python Imaging Library (for image fields)

-Docker	Containerization of the app
+->Docker	Containerization of the app

-Docker Compose	Managing the development environment
+->Docker Compose	Managing the development environment

-SQLite
+->SQLite